Chapter 4 Unbroken Stare

 Sharp.

-Across the stall, someone was watching me.
+Across the stall, someone was staring at her.

-But the feeling didn’t disappear.
+But the feeling did not disappear.